icmx/jonesy/README.md

 # Jonesy

-Jonesy is extremely minimalistic aggregator for RSS, Atom and other web feeds.
-It works between users' reader application and original feed source which allows to synchronise feeds list for multiple devices and save original reader application experience.
+Jonesy is and extremely minimalistic aggregator for RSS, Atom and other web feeds.
+It works between users' reader application and original feed source which allows to share and synchronise the single feeds list by multiple devices and save original reader application experience.

 One should consider that Jonesy is more of an idea than real software which is actually pretty crappy.